 People trust people – it’s the main reason why your story should be personality-driven, so your audience has someone to trust and relate to.

+This may be surprising, but your brand actually isn’t the main character of your story.
+Rather, your customer is the hero and your brand is just a guide.
 An important aspect of telling your brand’s story involves drawing your audience in and enticing them from the start.
-Make sure your first few lines are powerful enough to make them feel like it’s something worth sticking around for – make them the hero of your story and set the stage for their quest.
+Your first few lines must be powerful enough to make them feel like the story is something worth sticking around for.
+Connect your story with your heroes (your customers) and set the stage for their quest.

-- If you’re a shipping company, the villain might be stamps and post office hours.
+- For instance, if you’re a shipping company, the villain might be stamps and post office hours.

-- If you’re a marketing agency, the villain might be a lack of leads and web presence.
+- Or, if you’re a marketing agency, the villain might be a lack of leads and difficulties web presence.

 You almost want to make it feel like all hope is lost – until their trusty sidekick (you) comes to the rescue.

-With the power of your solution, your hero defeated the villains and was crowned a new customer – a happy ending indeed.
+With the power of your solution, your hero defeats the villains as they are crowned a new customer – a happy ending indeed.

 That’s it.
 If we try and pack more into our saga, we might lose momentum, which is integral to a story’s success.